Top Sights in Creglingen in Tauber Valley, Germany

 Margarete Böttiger lived alone with numerous cats but made do without hot water and many other modern-day conveniences.
 After her death, at age 98, she left the house and a sum of money to the town on the provision that it be kept as a museum in the state it was at her death.

 The rather unique Lindleinturm Museum can only be seen on a guided tour – a maximum of six persons in the house at any one time.
-Opening hours are Easter to October on Friday from 10 am to noon and weekends from 10 am to noon and 2 to 5 pm.
-(Other times possible upon advance request.)
-Admission is free.
+Check opening hours with the tourist office.

 Creglingen Tourist Office